huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

 ## Introduction

 After I created the website with Hugo and Docsy theme, I spent some time searching the Internet just to find out how I can add admonitions (callouts) in my articles.
-In my experience with MkDocs and Material theme, it was easy, and I'm pretty happy with the result -- the synax is simple and the rendered blocks are colorful and beautiful.
+In my experience with MkDocs and Material theme, it was easy, and I'm pretty happy with the result -- the syntax is simple and the rendered blocks are colorful and beautiful.
 However, there is no equivalent in Hugo and Docsy theme.

 Take a look at the following figure and ask yourself which one is better: